ariga/atlas/doc/website/blog/2023-05-08-atlas-v011-kubernetes-operator.md

 ```bash
 kubectl apply -f schema.yaml
 ```
-Next wait for the operator to reconcile the desired state with the actual state of the database:
+Next, wait for the operator to reconcile the desired state with the actual state of the database:

 ```bash
 kubectl wait --for=condition=Ready atlasschema/atlasschema-mysql